John T. Wolfe Jr.

-John T. Wolfe Jr. is a higher education consultant and retired administrator who served as president of Kentucky State University from 1990–1991 and president of Savannah State College from 1993 until 1997.
+John T. Wolfe Jr. is an American higher education consultant and retired administrator.
+He served as president of Kentucky State University from 1990 to 1991; and president of Savannah State College from 1993 until 1997.

-Biography

-Education
+Early life and education

 Wolfe was born in Mississippi and grew up in Chicago, Illinois.
 He graduated from St. Philip Basilica High School in Chicago, Illinois in 1960.

-He earned a BS.Ed. from Chicago Teachers College in 1964.
-In 1972 he earned an M.S. in English Education from Purdue University in West Lafayette, Indiana.
+He earned a B.S. degree in education from Chicago Teachers College in 1964.
+In 1972 he earned an M.S. degree in English education from Purdue University in West Lafayette, Indiana.
 He later earned a Ph.D. in linguistics from Purdue University in 1976.

 Career

 Fayetteville State University

 In 1980, Wolfe was appointed Head for the Division of Humanities and Fine Arts at Fayetteville State University.
 He was named Assistant Dean of Academic Affairs following his internship as an ACE Fellow in the Chancellor's Office and in February 1985, Dr. Wolfe was named Acting Dean of Academic Affairs.